garydoranjr/c45_parser/README.md

 Questions and Issues
 ====================

-If you have any questions with this code, or discover any bugs, please create an issue on [GitHub](https://github.com/garydoranjr/mldata/issues), or contact Gary Doran at <gbd6@case.edu>.
+If you find any bugs or have any questions about this code, please create an issue on [GitHub](https://github.com/garydoranjr/mldata/issues), or contact Gary Doran at <gbd6@case.edu>.